 Hello, my name is Patrick, and I’m the author behind all of the Book of Elessar content.
 I am a gamer, painter, creative writer, and formally, a book editor in the Denver area.
-I’ve been playing the Lord of the Rings Card Game for several years, although, in fits and starts.
-I still do not own the complete game, but I’ve only got 2 cycles to complete, not counting the current one just releasing.
+I’ve been playing the Lord of the Rings Living Card Game for several years, although, in fits and starts.

-This blog started as a passing joke about imagining a young Aragorn traveling around with Elladan and Elrohir, twin sons of Elrond, who ranged with Aragorn for a long time when Aragorn lived in Rivendell.
+This blog started as a passing joke about imagining a young Aragorn traveling around with Elladan and Elrohir, twin sons of Elrond, who ranged with Aragorn for a long time when he lived in Rivendell.
 I thought, I could actually combine this with the LOTR LCG, in a way that not only created content for the game itself, but also creative narratives that were literally derived from the events of each quest.

 So, in this blog I am replaying every quest in the LOTR LCG proper (not counting the Core set, or Saga, for now).
 I’m playing true solo, wherever possible (some quests make this almost impossible), and every deck will feature Aragorn as a hero.
 This is not a “progression series,” in that I am not limiting my decks to cards only available at the time the quests were printed, but I am proceeding in order of release.

 For each quest, I’ll have a breakdown of the deck I’ve made, of course, featuring Aragorn.
 I tailor each deck to the needs of the quest, and this also determines which version of Aragorn I use.
 Also, I explain my strategy going into the quest.